 I have to confess, I’m in love with the eastern half of the Algarve.
 At this end you’ll find quaint fishing towns, cubist architecture, the better type of tourists and excellent little restaurants serving oysters and clams plucked straight from the Ria Formosa.
-The mainland here is locked in by this diverse wetland so to reach the beaches, you’ll need to take a short ferry ride.
-It’s worth it though, because at this end both the ocean and the people are warmer.
+Locked in by this diverse wetland, you need to take short ferry rides to reach quiet sand island beaches.
+But it’s worth the hassle as at this end both the ocean and the people are warmer.

 That said, don’t skip over the western half of the Algarve.
-It’s here you will find those iconic beaches with warm cascading cliffs in every golden hue imaginable.
+It’s here you will find those iconic beaches with golden cascading cliffs and turquoise waters.
 Hop your way from one beach to another, snapping pictures and marvelling at the towering rocks.

-If you love to surf or want to learn, turn the corner to the west-facing surf beaches from Sagres until the Alentejo Coast.
+If you love to surf or want to learn, turn the corner to the west coast surf beaches, stretching from windy Sagres until the Alentejo Coast.
 Here bigger, wilder, quieter beaches await.
-A word of warning though, Sagres can be incredibly windy and cold.

 Seafood.
 Almonds.
 Oranges.
 Here’s a guide on what to order while holidaying in the Algarve.

 With my tasca budget and Michelin palate, I hunt for the best tabernas, cervejarias and marisqueiras that locals love as much as blow-ins like us.
 These are the best places to eat in the Algarve.